asa55/azure-virtual-network-docs-as-flashcards/.github/README.md

 ## What this repository is

-The content of the flashcards defined within the Markdow files in this repository reflects the content of the official Microsoft documentation for Azure Virtual Networks, which can be found here: [`https://learn.microsoft.com/azure/virtual-network`](https://learn.microsoft.com/azure/virtual-network).
+The content of the flashcards defined within the Markdown files in this repository reflects the content of the official Microsoft documentation for Azure Virtual Networks, which can be found here: [`https://learn.microsoft.com/azure/virtual-network`](https://learn.microsoft.com/azure/virtual-network).

 For those familiar with Anki flashcards, and specifically the concept of tags, the way this flashcard deck is organized will be of interest to you.
 If you follow the above link to the Azure docs (on the desktop version of the website) you'll notice that the docs are organized hierarchically.
 For example, there is a section called `Quickstarts` with a subsection named `Create virtual network - Portal`.
 In keeping with this convention, each flashcard derived from this subsection is tagged with both `Quickstarts` and `Quickstarts::Create-virtual-network-Portal`.
 All flashcards are tagged according to this convention.
 So if you want to limit your study session to a particular area of the official Microsoft documentation, you may easily do so by selecting the tag corresponding to the section or subsection that interests you.